libialany/Photo-App/README.md

 # Photo-APP

-It's a web-based task manager that allows you to create and manage your own gallery.
+It's a gallery manager app that allows you to create and manage your own gallery.
 Here's a quick rundown of the features:

 -User authentication and refresh tokens.